Raising Self-Esteem

 I earned my PhD in Counselor Education from UNC Charlotte, a journey that has allowed me to wear many hats as a teacher, practitioner, and supervisor.
 This variety keeps my work fresh and deeply rewarding.
 I am also a trained play therapist with a rich understanding of child development.
 During the pandemic, I developed a passion for supporting women and moms.
 Now, I combine my expertise in child and adult development to empower clients at every stage of life.

 I am a Licensed Clinical Mental Health Counselor in North Carolina (#13620), a Professional Counselor Telehealth Provider in South Carolina (#1249), a National Certified Counselor (#886381), and a Certified Tele-Mental Health Provider (#3522).
-I am working towards my Perinatal Mental Health Certification (PMH-C) to help mothers experiencing perinatal mood and anxiety disorders in the perinatal period.
+I am also Perinatal Mental Health Certified (PMH-C), which means I have specific training to support moms through pregnancy, postpartum, and all the identity shifts that come with parenthood.

 My Approach